g-nie/scribd-dl/.github/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-scribd-dl could always use more documentation, whether as part of the
+scribd_dl could always use more documentation, whether as part of the
-official scribd-dl docs, in docstrings, or even on the web in blog posts,
+official scribd_dl docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback